-The SAFE IC Referral is designed to enable anyone to voluntarily report "red flag" behaviors that may raise concerns.
+The SAFE IC referral is designed to enable anyone to voluntarily report concerning behaviors.
 An incident, in this context, is an event that does not warrant immediate intervention.
-In the event of an emergency that requires immediate intervention, call 911, call Memorial Mobile Crisis Response (MCR) Team at 217-788-7070, or the Department of Public Safety at 217.245.3111.
+In the event of an emergency that requires immediate intervention, call 911.
+Calling the Memorial Mobile Crisis Response (MCR) Team at 988 (or 217-788-7070), or the Department of Public Safety at 217.245.3111 are also available resources.

 The SAFE IC Referral will provide a mechanism for responding to individual incidents and will reveal patterns of disruptive behavior of a faculty member, a staff member or student.
 It will provide aggregate data on the nature and frequency of disruptions at Illinois College.
-This referral provides a standardized method for recording observations of troublesome behaviors and for altering appropriate personnel of potential concerns.
+This referral provides a standardized method for recording observations of troublesome behaviors and for alerting appropriate personnel of potential concerns.